Haifa Bay central bus station: Overview

 HaMifratz central bus station serves local Egged bus lines within the city of Haifa, suburban lines, and the Metronit BRT system.
 Egged, Nateev Express and Superbus all operate intercity bus routes.
 All bus routes from the north and the Galilee which formerly terminated at the old Bat Galim central bus station now terminate at HaMifratz station.

-The station is part of a large public transport complex at Lev Hamifratz which serves bus and rail passengers.
+The station is part of a large public transport complex at Lev Hamifratz which serves buses and rail passengers.
 The station also serves as a terminal for the Rakavlit, a 4.5 km-long aerial tramway connecting the station with the Technion University and other destinations located on Mount Carmel which opened in 2022.
 The complex will also serve as a terminal for the future Haifa–Nazareth tram-train line which is under construction as of 2022.

+Haifa Bay central bus station located in a close proximity to Uri Michaeli Haifa International Airport (connected by Egged line 100).

 Rebuilding of the station began in mid 2015 and was finished in October 2019.

 Bus routes

 The bus routes originating or passing at HaMifratz bus station as of January 2022 are listed below.